puppetlabs/puppet/acceptance/README.md

 we apologize for the inconvenience.

 ### For Puppet, Inc. employees
-If you have access to infrastructure internal to the Puppet, Inc. network, then the quickest way to get acceptance tests running is going to be with vmpooler.
+If you have access to infrastructure internal to the Puppet, Inc. network, then the quickest way to get acceptance tests running is with vmpooler.

 To test changes that are available on a branch on github.com:
 ```